Inspection Readiness When Working in Viedoc

 Viedoc is adapted to individual studies by configuring standard (validated) functionality.
 This is done to adapt the system to the study protocol for your study.
 This configuration can be performed by your personnel or you can outsource the study configuration to us or to a third party.

-Irrespective of who performs the study configuration the responsibility for validating that the study is setup in compliance with the study protocol remains yours and cannot be delegated to Viedoc personnel.
+Irrespective of who performs the study configuration, the responsibility for validating that the study is set up in compliance with the study protocol remains yours, and cannot be delegated to Viedoc personnel.

 You should define a set of test cases that demonstrate that the study has been set up correctly, and you should document the result of executing those test cases.
 This should be based on a risk assessment covering such aspects as how complicated the study is and whether it is like earlier studies that you have validated.